 ‘Branches Everywhere’ Photograph taken in about 1916, probably in Dublin.
 Photo has been trimmed, so no address visible.

 In about 1930, Gale's became Jerome's, but there is no record of Jerome's in Dublin until 1949.

-Edmund Gilbert Ganly set up a studio in 43 Grafton Street in October 1868, having previously worked as 'principal photographist' to J Simonton
+Edmund Gilbert Ganly set up a studio at 51 Gardiner Street Lower in 1867, having previously worked as 'principal photographist' to J Simonton

 M. Glover Ltd.

 124 Stephen’s Green.
 Started in 1882.
 Census 1901: John James Joseph Glover, 61, photographer, born in Kinsale, living at 124 St Stephen’s Green.